Eschatologue/CM_wiki/docs/lore/antares/nation/karakorum.md

 ### Sanctum of Sentience's Destruction

-*"We were archivists, not warriors.
-When the screaming started, we knew—we were never meant to leave."*
+> *"We were archivists, not warriors.
+When the screaming started, we knew—we were never meant to leave."*{ .emq }
 – Last transmission from the **Murashu**
 { .quote }